ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 #### Option A: Scripted configuration

-Use the included shell script: `/var/www/ezplatform/bin/vhost.sh` to generate a ready to use `.conf` file.
+Use the included shell script: `/<your installation directory>/bin/vhost.sh` to generate a ready to use `.conf` file.
 Check out the source of `vhost.sh` to see the options provided.

 #### Option B: Manual configuration

-Copy `/doc/apache2/vhost.template` to `/etc/apache2/sites-available` as a `.conf` file.
+Copy `/<your installation directory>/doc/apache2/vhost.template` to `/etc/apache2/sites-available` as a `.conf` file.

 Modify it to fit your project.